On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Convergence behavior in low-rank matrix recovery

-The convergence analysis of \Cref{thm:main-generic} requires the additional assumption that the algorithm converges to $\mstar$, {\it a priori}, because the sole Assumption~\ref{asp:rpd-xstar} does not rule out the existence of other critical points of $f$ on $\mrkk$ different than $\mstar$.
+The convergence result of \Cref{thm:main-generic} requires the additional assumption that the algorithm converges to $\mstar$, {\it a priori}, because the sole RPD property (with an unspecified parameter $\brip$) does not rule out the existence of other critical points of $f$ on $\mrkk$ different than $\mstar$.
 Also, it is possible that the sequence does not admit an accumulation point due to the openness of $\mrkk$.
 The similar assumption is also seen in~\cite[2.4.4]{schneider2015convergence}.
-The remark above is over-pessimist in the sense that it covers a more general class of functions than~\eqref{eq:def-f-lrqp} and thus does not take the local properties of $f$~\eqref{eq:def-f-lrqp} into consideration.
-Therefore, we investigate the uniqueness of $\mstar$ as a critical point of $f$ in a certain neighborhood on $\mrkk$:
+The result above covers a more general class of functions than~\eqref{eq:def-f-lrqp} and thus does not take the local properties of $f$~\eqref{eq:def-f-lrqp} into consideration. \redl{To go further in the case of quadratic functions, we investigate local convergence of RGD on $\mrkk$ in a certain neighborhood of $\mstar$:}

-In the following proposition and corollary, we provide a sufficient condition under which $\mstar$ is the unique critical point in $\nmb$.
-Moreover, we will show that $\nmb$ is a region of contraction regarding the RGD update rule in \cref{algo-throptmk:generic-rgd}.
-The proof strategy of \cref{lemm:f-rsc-fort} is inspired by~\cite[Theorem 2.1.14]{Nesterov:2014:ILC:2670022}, which explains the linear convergence of gradient descent for the minimization of a strongly convex function.